brooklyncentral/clocker/docs/troubleshooting.md

 * Failed to find machine-unique group on node

   This is caused because of a restrictive security group within your cloud.
-Add a new piece of config to your swarm or cluster in the form `kubernetes.create.shared.securitygroup` or `swarm.create.shared.securitygroup` and set this to `false`.
+Add a new piece of config to your swarm or cluster in the form `kubernetes.sharedsecuritygroup.create` or `swarm.sharedsecuritygroup.create` and set this to `false`.

   Then create a new security group in your cloud and specify this in your location using the [securityGroups](http://brooklyn.apache.org/v/latest/ops/locations/index.html#vm-creation) key.